Did I say that things had slowed down – oh contraire! Almost halfway into the year and so much has happened this year.

 I have just ordered a gorgeous pastel blue retro fridge freezer and have decided to ‘up cycle’ some furniture to blend into my new scheme.

 The Terrace: I have cleaned it and put up a screen to one side as a temporary measure to keep the wild growth from the land adjacent from invading my space.
 I want to make it more private, secure and somewhere I will enjoy relaxing and entertaining.
 I have bought a bbq, table and chairs, sun lounger, parasol and solar powered and mains LED lanterns – optimistic I know.
 So I really do need to get it sorted out before the summer comes and goes.
 I measured the perimiter so I can fit wooden panels and a door to keep it private and a little secure.
 Scheduled for next month.

 Renovation: Well that happens as part of redecoration but I am getting an electric Chauffe-eau for my hot water to save me buying oil to run my central heating boiler through the summer months.
 I bought these great lights on ebay.
-All but they have been repainted in colours that will go the scheme I have in mind.
+All but they have been repainted in colours that will go with the scheme I have in mind.
 I also need to buy two replacement windows to fit before the winter arrives, make a new back door and close up a sort of window in the cellar by the autumn.